 - When setting the maximum number of referrals, we are seeing a “hit rate” of referrals to applications of around 10:1 so would recommend setting this to a minimum of 15.

-Once the digital signature is completed, we will send the job descriptions to the DWP for publishing to the Universal Credit system.
-The DWP are taking 1-2 weeks to publish roles.
+If you are approved, we will ask you to digitally sign the Kickstart Scheme terms and conditions.
+Once signed, we will send the job descriptions to the DWP for publishing to the Universal Credit system.

 Once published, work coaches at the Jobcentre’s will match suitable candidates and refer them to apply.